 In order to avoid any further and unnecessary conflict, it is important to have professional help to determine the exact boundary lines.
-Hiring a professional land surveyor to perform a boundary survey is one the best ways to settle these disputes.
+Hiring a professional land surveyor to perform a boundary survey is one of the best ways to settle these disputes.
 This will allow you to have a clear map of exactly where the property lines lie.

-How Can A Land Surveyor Help with Conflicting Boundaries?
+How Can a Land Surveyor Help With Conflicting Boundaries?

 Professional surveyors have the tools and ability to perform measurements to draw out the specific boundary lines and present critical evidence of the property lines.
 They will be able to look at the property as described in the description of the boundary included in the deed to determine their interpretation of where the property lines are, and if those conflict with the interpretation of the neighbor.
 It is important during these times not to take an educated guess, but to have a professional interpret the lines correctly of the conflicting boundaries.

 A land surveyor will mark the property to show a clear idea of whether you are your neighbor are encroaching upon each other’s land.
 If a discrepancy exists a surveyor can advise you on remedies.
-Having an official land survey can be an important bargaining or mediation tool in order to reach agreement on the boundaries between 2 parcels of land and to avoid any future conflict.
+Having an official land survey can be an important bargaining or mediation tool in order to reach an agreement on the boundaries between 2 parcels of land and to avoid any future conflict.

 What Steps to Take Should I Take To Resolve Conflicting Boundaries?

 In the case that the dispute cannot be ended solely from a land surveyor, the next step might be to take the case to the courts where a judge can officially determine the property lines.
-Though the land survey itself might not be the legal determination of the land, land surveyors can testify as an expert witness, if they agree to do so.
+Though the land survey itself might not be the legal determination of the land, land surveyors can testify as expert witnesses, if they agree to do so.

 If you are in a land dispute over conflicting boundaries or have questions about how to determine property lines, contact our team at EDG.
 We will be more than happy to answer your questions and help you in any way that we can.